mijanConnect/mijanConnect/README.md

 # Hi there 👋, I'm Mijanur Rahman
 ### I'm a Software Engineer from Bangladesh

-- 🔭 I’m currently working on a Next.js project
+- 🔭 I’m currently working with React.js and Next.js
 - 🌱 I’m learning Python
-- 💬 Ask me about web development
+- 💬 You can ask me anyting about web development
 - ⚡ Fun fact: I love mountains and coding!

 ### 📫 Where to find me: